HTTPArchive/almanac.httparchive.org/src/content/en/2022/capabilities.md

 While service workers have become widely adopted and supported by major browsers, not all features of service workers are available on all browsers.
 An example of a currently unsupported feature is that of the Push API on Safari.
 Safari will support the Push API in the upcoming release of <a hreflang="en" href="https://www.apple.com/macos/macos-ventura-preview/features/">macOS Ventura</a> in 2022 and <a hreflang="en" href="https://www.apple.com/ios/ios-16/features/">iOS 16</a> and iPadOS 16 in 2023.

-The Service Worker API is available on modern versions of Chrome, Edge, and Safari.
+The Service Worker API is available on modern versions of Chrome, Edge, Firefox, and Safari.

 ### Growth of Service Worker API